 If you don’t believe that, I will give you a means to accurately verify this for yourself a bit later.

-But for now, let’s look at the contrast of having a serious advantage versus a crippling disadvantage in stand-up comedy starting with the disadvantage approach first.
+But for now, let’s look at the contrast between having a serious advantage versus a crippling disadvantage in stand-up comedy — starting with the disadvantage approach first.

 Here’s all you need to do to have a crippling disadvantage in stand-up comedy as a new comedian:

 - Assume that laughter is only the result of word/sentence usage alone.